UngluedBike/lap-clipboard-inserter/README.md

 # Lap Clipboard Inserter

 A browser extension whose purpose is to repetitively insert the system clipboard's content into a page.
-This fork works with chrome's offscreen api to allow insertion even when
+This fork works with chrome's offscreen api to allow insertion even when the window is not active.

 ## Demonstration